prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ### Drawing the Events List

-There are a few parts to drawing this Event list, now that we have the information:
+There are a few parts to drawing this Events list, now that we have the information:
 * The first is to create a title-bar explaining what the screen does, and where we can create a new Event.
 * We'll then need a bar that describes each piece of information we are showing (basically a header for the list).
 * Then we list all the Event details and provide options for deleting or editing them.